aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/format-number-to-special/_index.md

 8. **Automation and Efficiency**: Once you set up a special format for a cell or range of cells, Excel automatically applies that format to any new data entered.
 This saves time and ensures uniformity without the need for manual adjustment.

-Excel provides a wide range of predefined special formats, including but not limited to currency, accounting, date, time, phone number, zip code, and social security number.
+Excel provides a wide range of predefined special formats, including but not limited to currency, accounting, date, time, phone number, zip code, and Social Security Number.
 Additionally, Excel offers the capability to create custom number formats, giving users the flexibility to design formats that suit their specific needs.

-## **How to Format Number to Special in Excel**
+## **How to Format Numbers to Special in Excel**
-Formatting numbers to a special format in Excel allows you to display numbers in a more readable or customized way, such as phone numbers, zip codes, social security numbers, or any other specific format you need.
+Formatting numbers to a special format in Excel allows you to display numbers in a more readable or customized way, such as phone numbers, zip codes, Social Security Numbers, or any other specific format you need.
 Here's how you can format numbers to a special format in Excel:

 ### Using Built-in Special Formats

 1. **Select the Cells**: Click on the cell or range of cells that you want to format.
-2. **Open Format Cells Dialog**: Right-click on the selected cells and choose "Format Cells," or press `Ctrl` + `1` on your keyboard to open the Format Cells dialog box.
+2. **Open Format Cells Dialog**: Right‑click on the selected cells and choose “Format Cells,” or press `Ctrl` + `1` on your keyboard to open the Format Cells dialog box.
-3. **Choose Special**: In the Format Cells dialog, go to the "Number" tab, and in the Category list, select "Special."
+3. **Choose Special**: In the Format Cells dialog, go to the “Number” tab, and in the Category list, select “Special.”
 4. **Select a Format**: You will see a list of predefined special formats such as Zip Code, Phone Number, and Social Security Number (depending on your region).
 Click on the one that suits your needs.
-5. **Apply and OK**: Click "OK" to apply the selected format.
+5. **Apply and OK**: Click “OK” to apply the selected format.

 ### Creating Custom Formats

-If the built-in special formats don't meet your needs, you can create a custom format:
+If the built-in special formats don’t meet your needs, you can create a custom format:

 1. **Select the Cells**: Highlight the cell or range of cells you want to format.
-2. **Open Format Cells Dialog**: Right-click and choose "Format Cells," or press `Ctrl` + `1`.
+2. **Open Format Cells Dialog**: Right‑click and choose “Format Cells,” or press `Ctrl` + `1`.
-3. **Go to Custom**: In the Format Cells dialog, select the "Number" tab, then choose "Custom" from the Category list.
+3. **Go to Custom**: In the Format Cells dialog, select the “Number” tab, then choose “Custom” from the Category list.
 4. **Enter Custom Format**: In the Type box, enter the custom format code.
 For example:
-   - To format a 10-digit phone number, you might use: `(###) ###-####`
+   - To format a 10‑digit phone number, you might use: `(###) ###-####`
    - For a product code that starts with two letters followed by three numbers: `"XX"###`
-5. **Apply and OK**: Click "OK" to apply your custom format.
+5. **Apply and OK**: Click “OK” to apply your custom format.

 ### Tips for Custom Number Formats

 - Use `#` for optional digits.
-Excel will display the digit if it's present.
+Excel will display the digit if it’s present.
 - Use `0` for a digit placeholder that will display zeros if no number is present in that position.
 - Use `?` to add space for insignificant zeros but not display them, which can help align numbers with decimal points.
 - Text can be included in custom formats by enclosing it in quotation marks.

 ### Example Custom Format Codes

 - **Social Security Number (SSN)**: `000-00-0000`
 - **Phone Number (US)**: `(###) ###-####`
 - **Product Code**: `"PRD-"0000`
 - **Date with Text**: `"Day" dd "of" mmmm, yyyy`

 Remember, the custom format feature is very powerful and allows for a wide range of formatting options beyond just special number formats.
 You can combine conditions, colors, and more to create highly customized displays of your data in Excel.

-## **How to Format Number to Special in Aspose.Cells for JavaScript via C++**
+## **How to Format Numbers to Special in Aspose.Cells for JavaScript via C++**
 In Aspose.Cells for JavaScript via C++, formatting numbers to a special format involves using the `Style` object associated with a cell.
 The `Style` object allows you to specify various formatting options, including number formats.
 Special number formats can include formats like dates, times, phone numbers, zip codes, or any custom number format you wish to apply.

-Here's a step-by-step guide on how to format a number to a special format using Aspose.Cells for JavaScript via C++:
+Here's a step‑by‑step guide on how to format a number to a special format using Aspose.Cells for JavaScript via C++:

 ### Step 1: Add Aspose.Cells to Your Project